llaszkie/fullstack-web-developer-v1/docs/lesson-3-nextjs-full.md

 ## Next Steps

-Continue to [Lesson 4: Enterprise React Architecture - Backend for Frontend (BFF) Pattern & Secure Authentication](./lesson-4-enterprise-react-1.md) to learn about providing APIs with Next.js as a Backend for Frontend (BFF) and implementing advanced authentication patterns.
+Continue to [Lesson 4: Building Modern UIs with Component Libraries](./lesson-4-ui-libraries.md) to learn how to enhance your dashboard with professional UI components, consistent theming, and accessible patterns.
+This module will prepare you for enterprise-level development covered in the following lessons.